The Best Bargain REITs

 PSA’s Dividend Drives its Stock Higher

-Retail landlord giant GGP (GGP), on the other hand, pays just half the dividend today that it did during its 2007 salad days.
+Retail landlord giant GGP (GGP), on the other hand, pays less than half the dividend today that it did during its 2007 salad days.
 The net result?
-A 47% price loss (-30% even with dividends) for investors over the last decade:
+A 29% price loss for investors over the last decade:

 Dividend Down, Stock Down